A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Conclusion

-These studies underline the reliability of the proposed methodology and open the way for interesting new applications.
-The flexibility of the phase field method in accounting for complex structures is promising as it simplifies a realization of complex solid structures and their assemblies.
+The proposed methodology opens the way for interesting new applications.
+On the one hand, the flexibility of the phase field method in generating complex structures is promising as it simplifies a realization of complex solid structures and their assemblies.
 The combination with the lattice Boltzmann-finite difference approach, on the other hand, allows to take adequate account of compression/expansion of the gas due to exchange/generation of heat.
-Therefore, the study of reactive gas flow through particle beds would be a particularly interesting application of the methodology proposed in this work.
+Therefore, the study of reactive gas flow through particle beds with complex shapes and arrangementss would be a particularly interesting application of the methodology proposed in this work.
 In the present study, the reaction is limited to the fluid phase.
-It would be a formidable task for future work to include the combustion of the solid phase.
+Including gas-solid reactions would be an interesting task for future work.
 In view of the versatility of the phase field method in dealing with phase transformation kinetics, an extension of this work towards chemical reactions at the fluid-solid contact appears very promising.
+Another very interesting application would be combustion of liquid fuel, which is often used in energy production.
+In such a situation, capillarity and contact line phenomena would come into play, which can be naturally treated in the present hybrid model thanks to the use of the phase-field approach.